chellyzzz/MiniGPU/README.md

 - [ ] Add basic memory coalescing
 - [ ] Add basic pipelining
 - [ ] Add warp scheduling for latency hiding
-- [ ] Build an adapter to use GPU with Tiny Tapeout
-- [ ] Optimize control flow and use of registers to improve cycle time
-- [ ] Write a basic graphics kernel or add simple graphics hardware to demonstrate graphics functionality